 The most popular Asian shape in American kitchens is the santoku, which has a long wide blade.
 It’s designed primarily for slicing and can do pretty much whatever a chef’s knife can.
 However, because it has a straight blade, it’s harder to use for rocking back and forth or scoring vegetables.

-Why You Still Have to Sharpen Your Knives – Even In a Set
+Why You Still Have to Sharpen Your Knives – Even In a Knife Block

 When it comes to a knife, there’s one thing that’s more important than anything else, and that’s how sharp it is.
 The most well balanced, comfortable to hold, expensive knife in the world is pretty much useless if it doesn’t have a sharp blade.
 In addition to just doing the job for which it was intended faster and more precisely, a sharp knife is safer.
 With a well-honed blade, you are less likely to cut yourself than with a dull one.
 A dull blade can slip off of a tomato instead of slicing down.
 To test your knife for sharpness, try to cut a single sheet of paper vertically.
 A sharp blade will cut right through the paper leaving a clean edge on either side.

 Inevitably, you will have to resharpen the blades of your knives.
 You can bring or send them to a sharpening service once a year or you can buy a countertop or electric model and do it yourself.
 Check out some of our favorite knife sharpeners here as well as one sharpener a Food Network staffer swears by.

 Sharon Franke has been testing and writing about kitchen equipment for over 30 years.
 Before becoming a cooking tools expert, she spent seven years working as a professional chef in New York City restaurants.
 In her free time, she's busy baking sourdough bread and rustling pots and pans on her own stove.